Realization of a doped quantum antiferromagnet with dipolar tunnelings in a Rydberg tweezer array

-While this is the most relevant regime for strongly-correlated electrons, it prevents probing many of the other theoretically predicted phases such as phase separation~\cite{emery1990separation,Boninsegni2001}, or models with bosonic hole dopants~\cite{Boninsegni2001,Smakov2004,Aoki2009,Sun2021,Jepsen2021}, in which recent numerical studies have predicted stripe-ordered~\cite{Lukas_2024_tJ,Harris2024} and paired phases~\cite{Zhang2024} suggesting a common mechanism underlying AFM $t$-$J$~models.
+While this is the most relevant regime for strongly-correlated electrons, it prevents probing many of the other theoretically predicted phases such as phase separation~\cite{emery1990separation,Boninsegni2001}, or models with bosonic hole dopants~\cite{Boninsegni2001,Sun2021,Jepsen2021}, in which recent numerical studies have predicted stripe-ordered~\cite{Lukas_2024_tJ,Harris2024} and paired phases~\cite{Zhang2024} suggesting a common mechanism underlying AFM $t$-$J$~models.
 Recently, the preparation of negative temperature states in a Bose-Hubbard model studied the dynamics of a single-hole in a bosonic AFM~\cite{Bohrdt2024}.
 Notably, another promising route to directly realize $t$-$J$-$V$-$W$~models with dipolar AFM interactions, i.e. including more general hole-hole (spin-hole) interactions $V$ ($W$), has recently been achieved in itinerant, fermionic polar molecules in optical lattices~\cite{junye_tJ,Gorshkov_2011_tJVW} enabling access to a greater parameter space.
-The implementation of tunnelings~$t$ beyond nearest-neighbour (NN) sites in optical lattices remains challenging but is desired to test predictions, such as their importance for superconductivity, which has received significant attention recently~\cite{qin2020absence,jiang_t'_2019,jiang_t'_2024,Xu2024,Bespalova2024,Zhang2025}.
-To our knowledge, no single-site resolved realization of the $t$-$J$~model in the high-density regime, or implementations of beyond NN tunnelings of interacting spins, has been achieved.
+The implementation of tunnelings~$t$ beyond nearest-neighbour (NN) sites in optical lattices remains challenging but is desired to test predictions, such as their importance for superconductivity, which has received significant attention recently~\cite{qin2020absence,jiang_t'_2019,jiang_t'_2024,Xu2024,Bespalova2024}.
+To our knowledge, no direct realization of the $t$-$J$~model has been achieved in the high particle filling regime with single-site resolution, nor has tunneling beyond nearest neighbors been implemented.